Complex abstract Wiener spaces: Examples

 \subsection{Acknowledgements}

 T.J.v.L. thanks Jiedong Jiang for help with \Cref{ex:unbounded_real_structure}, and Joppe Stokvis for our many discussions on all aspects of the article.
 W.M.R. would also like to thank Vittoria Silvestri for useful discussions about abstract Wiener spaces.
+Both authors thank the anonymous reviewers for their valuable input and clarifications.